* U.S. 1st-quarter growth revised lower, initial jobless claims rise

-NEW YORK, May 30 (Reuters) - The U.S. dollar fell to a three-week low against the euro on Thursday after unexpectedly weak U.S. economic data dampened expectations the Federal Reserve will reduce its monetary stimulus soon.
+NEW YORK, May 30 (Reuters) - The U.S. dollar fell to a three-week low against the euro on Thursday after unexpectedly weak U.S. economic data cooled expectations that the Federal Reserve will reduce its monetary stimulus soon.

-Speculation the Fed could start slowing its bond purchases as early as the summer had fueled a strong rally in the dollar and pushed futures positioning to extended levels, leaving the currency vulnerable to a reversal, traders said.
+Speculation that the Fed could start the process by tapering its $85 billion in monthly purchases of U.S. Treasuries and housing agency debt as early as the summer had fueled a strong rally in the dollar.
+It pushed futures positioning to extended levels, leaving the currency vulnerable to a reversal, traders said.

 The U.S. economy grew at a slightly slower pace in the first quarter than initially estimated, according to data released on Thursday.
-Separate reports showed initial jobless claims unexpectedly rose last week and pending home sales rose less than expected.
+Separate reports showed weekly initial jobless claims unexpectedly rose last week and pending home sales increased less than expected.

 “Don’t bet on higher rates just yet from the U.S. I think that view is helping to support stocks and bonds, while at the same time undermining the dollar,” he said.

 Traders said the news pushed Nikkei equity futures higher and caused yen selling.
-In recent months, Japan’s stock market and the yen have showed a negative correlation.
-The yen is seen as a safe haven and tends to benefit in times of market stress.
+In recent months, Japan’s stock market and the yen have shown a negative correlation.
+The yen, seen as a safe haven, tends to benefit in times of market stress.

 Foreign investors’ buying of Japanese equities has also contributed to yen weakness as they hedge currency exposure by selling the yen.

 “The rationale behind the yen selling on the back of Japan’s GPIF headlines seems linked to the hedging behavior of foreign investors buying Japanese stocks,” said Valentin Marinov, head of European G10 FX strategy at Citi, in London.